NingJiang-git/MCIAT/README.md

-# MCPAT
+# MCPATS
-official implenment for MCPAT
+official implenment for MCPATS